paht2005/WebRAG_Chatbot/README.md

 - Each chunk is transformed into a vector representation using HuggingFaceEmbeddings (``all-MiniLM-L6-v2``).
 - Vectors are stored in a **FAISS** index for fast and scalable similarity search.
 ### 3. Query Execution (RAG Pipeline)
-- A user submits a natural language query via the web UI.
+- A user submits a natural language query via the chat UI.
-- The retriever identifies the top-k relevant chunks from the vector store.
+- Retriever selects top relevant chunks from the FAISS index.
 - These chunks are passed to a **Groq-hosted large language model** (``mixtral-8x7b-32768``) to generate an informed response.
 ### 4. Conversational Memory
-- The system maintains session-level chat history using LangChain's ``RunnableWithMessageHistory`` to support follow-up questions with contextual understanding.
+- A session-based ``ChatMessageHistory`` maintains prior user inputs and bot replies.
+- ``RunnableWithMessageHistory`` wraps the chain to handle contextual understanding across turns.

 ---
 ## Key Components